slviajero/tinybasic/MANUAL.md

 will contain either 0 if no key is pressed or the ASCII code of the key.
 The command will wait until the key is released.
 Keypad input is unbuffered.
 No interrupt or timer function is currently implemented on keypads.
 This will change for future releases of the code.

-ASCII output to a display is sent through the output channel 2.
+ASCII output to a display is sent through the output stream 2.
 Displays are handled by a generic display driver.
 For low memory systems the display driver supports a non scrolling / unbuffered mode.
 Only a few basic display functions are supported.
 If there is enough memory, the display driver can be compiled in scrolling / buffered mode.
 For the the option DISPLAYCANSCROLL has to be defined in hardware-arduino.h.
 All characters are buffered in a display buffer which can be accessed byte wise.

 In non buffered mode the display driver has the following functions: